What does a termite nest look like?

 Subterranean termite nests have mud tubes connecting to them.
 The tubes are made from soil.
 Termite workers use the mud tubes to travel between the termite nest and to the wood structure of your house.
 Subterranean termites need moisture to live.
 If these pests are exposed to dry air for an extended period, they will die.
 Mud tubes protect termites as they go in and out of a house to feed.

 While we would prefer never to find termite damage in your home, it’s the only way to track down an active termite infestation.
-Subterranean termites damage looks similar to water damage.
+Subterranean termite damage looks similar to water damage.
 Termite damage could result in bulging or bubbling of wallpaper or paint.
 Walls and sheetrock could also bulge or dent inward due to a termite nest in the home.

 Homes with termites often have baseboards with holes or cracks.
 Floors might dip, and ceilings sink.
-The interior damage you find tells the story about how termites got inside and where they are now in your house.
+The interior damage you find tells the story of how termites got inside and where they are now in your house.

 Termites hollow out wood as they feed on it.
 You can easily check for this by tapping on wood.
 You might be surprised to learn that termites communicate with each other by tapping their heads on tunnel walls.
 With active termites, there may be a rustling sound inside the wood.
 The sound is constant because termites never sleep.
 So you could hear the sounds termites make in walls around the clock.